 Monthly or regular periods are a sign your cycle is normal.
 Your body is working to prepare for a possible pregnancy.

 In addition to bleeding, 90 percent of people who menstruate say they experience various symptoms.
 Food cravings are one common symptom.
-In fact, one study found that almost half of American women crave chocolate at the start of their period.
+In fact, one found that almost half of American women crave chocolate at the start of their period.

 Breast tenderness is another common period symptom.
 It can peak in the days just before menstruation starts.
 A surge in the hormones estrogen and progesterone leads to enlarged breast ducts and swollen milk glands.
 The result is soreness and swelling.